-Reporting Health/Safety Concerns to UWEC
+Reporting Health/Safety Concerns

 Why Report?
-If you or a friend experiences a health or safety incident abroad, we strongly encourage you to report the incident to the CIE.
+If you or a friend experiences a health or safety incident abroad, we encourage you to report the incident to the CIE.

-- Most importantly, reporting allows the CIE to provide you or your friend support or resources that might be needed to manage a health or safety concern abroad. - In some instances, UWEC has a legal obligation to report incidents that occur on study abroad programs under the Clery Act.
+- Reporting allows the CIE to provide support or resources needed to manage a health or safety concern abroad. - In some instances, UWEC has a legal obligation to report incidents that occur on study abroad programs under the Clery Act.
 Your report will help the CIE determine if an incident needs to be reported to the federal government.
 No personally identifying information will be shared. - Finally, reporting in-country incidents assists UWEC in evaluating the safety of existing study abroad locations.

 What to Report?
-Although our partners abroad often report serious concerns involving UWEC students abroad, UWEC would like to be made aware of any of the following incidents that occur on UWEC study abroad programs:
+Our partners abroad often report serious concerns involving UWEC students abroad, but we would also like to hear from you about any of the following:

-- Aggravated Assault
+Aggravated Assault

 - Arrests

 - Death

 - Sexual Assault

 - Sexual Harassment

 - Theft

 - Illness

 - Injury

 - Missing/Separated Person

 - Other Safety Concerns: disease outbreak, fires, floods, equipment failure, etc.